rhysd/keybinds-rs/README.md

 cargo add keybinds
 ```

-## Basic usage
+## Minimal usage

 This crate is platform-agnostic.
 Create `KeybindDispatcher` instance and define key bindings by `bind` method.
 Pass each key input to the `dispatch` method call.
 It returns a dispatched action.
-Key sequence and key combination
+See the [API documentation][api-doc]
-can be parsed using `FromStr` trait.
-See the [API documentation][api-doc] for more details.
+for more details.

 ```rust
 use keybinds::{KeybindDispatcher, KeyInput, Key, Mods};